th2-net/th2-act-ssh/README.md

 The timeout to wait until the action is finished.

+##### interruptOnTimeout

+If it is `true` the action will interrupt command on timeout using the SIGHUP signal otherwise action will be failed when command has not completed on timeout.

 ##### defaultParameters

 The list default values of the parameters that should be used if the parameter was not specified in the execution request;